Jack McCaffrey: Playing career

 McCaffrey returned for Dublin against Longford as a substitute in June 2018.
 Another substitute appearance in the Leinster final against Laois followed, seeing him make two goal chances by himself.
 However, he did not find the net in that game.

 He is a former self-admitted "horrific tackler" but the 2018 All-Ireland Senior Football Championship Final proved to be when he "figured out I'm actually a defender as opposed to some loose attacking player".
 His dispossession of Mattie Donnelly during injury time of that game offered evidence of this.

 McCaffrey was named Man of the Match after his team's 2018 final victory.
 While being interviewed by Lyster for The Sunday Game highlights programme, a leak through the ceiling of the Gibson Hotel caused Lyster, McCaffrey and GAA President John Horan to be drenched in water live on air.

 Interviewed the following day by journalists, McCaffrey reminded them: "This was the first time I've been on the pitch when the final whistle blew in an All-Ireland final.
 Incredible.
 It was so satisfying, such a relief."

 Another All Star followed, as did a second Footballer of the Year nomination.

 McCaffrey won the man of the match award in the drawn 2019 All-Ireland Senior Football Championship Final as well; a second consecutive award, "RTÉ veterans" were reported to be finding it difficult to recall such an occurrence ever before.
 He was top scorer (1–3) from open play.
 This compared with the 3–14 from his previous 38 championship games.
 The three points were also a classic hat-trick, sent over with fist and both feet.
 Defensively, he forced eight turnovers of possession.

 McCaffrey left the Dublin panel ahead of the 2020 All-Ireland Senior Football Championship.
 He later described the drawn 2019 All-Ireland Senior Football Championship Final as the game that "broke me" but decided initially to remain when his former minor and under-21 manager Dessie Farrell was appointed as Jim Gavin's successor.

+He returned to the Dublin panel in 2023, but left the panel again at the end of the 2024 season.